 Christiaan van der Linde on February 26, 2017

 There is a lot of blogs, articles, and books on the topic of disaster preparedness.
-There is also many experts, all eager to provide advice on how to prepare for disasters.
+There are also many experts, all eager to provide advice on how to prepare for disasters.
 Their advice covers a range of subjects: what equipment to buy, skills to learn, and how to put together a bug-out-bag.
 However, all of this can become confusing or even overwhelming, especially if you are starting out or new to the field of disaster preparedness.
 The aim of this post is to help you make sense of it all and to clarify the one goal you need to keep in mind when preparing for disasters.

 What is preparedness?

-The UNISDR further comments that “Preparedness … includes such activities as contingency planning, stockpiling of equipment and supplies, the development of arrangements for coordination, evacuation, and public information, and associated training and field exercises”.
+The UNISDR further comments that “Preparedness … includes such activities as contingency planning, the stockpiling of equipment and supplies, the development of arrangements for coordination, evacuation and public information, and associated training and field exercises”.
 This definition is useful if you are considering preparedness from an academic or theoretical point of view, but if you need practical advice on how to prepare, this definition can still cause prepping to be overwhelming.
 So, let’s simplify it and say that disaster preparedness is all about creating options.

 Disaster preparedness is about creating options

 Whether you are prepping for yourself, your family, your community or your business, the aim of preparation is to create options.
 Think about it; preparedness is primarily focused on what you will do, or how you will survive, during the aftermath of a disaster.
 In essence, disaster preparedness requires you to make certain decisions and take certain steps now, to provide you with a better outcome following a disruptive event.